fru/btld-template/src/1-base-store.md

 properties are updated, resulting in improved performance.
 This is heavily inspired by the amazing [immer.js](https://github.com/immerjs/immer) library.

-Since every change creates new frozen objects, we can simply use equality comparisons to determine if there are any changes in the current state graph.
+Since every change creates new frozen objects, we can use a single equality comparisons to determine if there are any changes in the current state graph.

 ## Other Frameworks